ENCYCLOPEDIC ENTRY

 Moving from left to right, three examples of scale from a large scale map to a smaller scale map.

-Map or cartographic scale is the ratio of a distance on Earth compared to the same distance on a map.
-There are three types of scales commonly used on maps: written or verbal scale, a graphic scale, or a fractional scale.
-A written or verbal scale uses words to describe the relationship between the map and the landscape it depicts such as one inch represents one mile.
+Map or cartographic scale is the of a distance on Earth compared to the same distance on a map.
+There are three types of scales commonly used on maps: written or , a graphic scale, or a fractional scale.
+A written or verbal scale uses words to describe the relationship between the map and the it depicts such as one inch represents one mile.
 A map reader would use a ruler to measure the distances between places.
 A graphic scale is a bar marked off like a ruler with labels outlining the distances the segments represent.
 Just as you would with a written or verbal scale to measure distance with this type of scale you would use a ruler.
 Finally, a fractional scale, typically represented as a ratio (1/50,000 or 1:50,000), indicates that one unit (inch, centimeter, football field or pitch, etc.) on the map represents the second number of that same unit on Earth.
 So if the ratio was 1:50,000 one centimeter on the map would represent 50,000 centimeters (500 meters) in real life.
-The whole map, at this ratio, would encompass a typical county in the United States.
+The whole map, at this ratio, would a typical in the United .

 Spatial Scale